Ukraine latest: UK issues sanctions on Russian banks | DW | 22.02.2022

 Germany's stance on weapons exports to Ukraine remains unchanged, Scholz said, noting Germany would focus on providing economic support to Ukraine's ailing economy.

+While Poland welcomed the announcement, Polish Deputy Prime Minister Jaroslaw Kaczynski said, "This is better than nothing but far too little, one shouldn't keep supplying funds to an aggressive state."

-Finnish President Sauli Niinisto also said Tuesday that Russia's decision could negatively impact the security assessment for a joint Finnish-Russian nuclear plant in Pyhäjoki in the northwest of his country.
+Finnish President Sauli Niinisto said Russia's decision could negatively impact the security assessment for a joint Finnish-Russian nuclear plant in Pyhäjoki in the northwest of his country.
 Shortly after, the defense minister said Finland will reassess the overall safety of Rosatom’s nuclear project, Helsingen Sanomat reported.

 The lower house of the Russian parliament, the Duma, voted Tuesday to ratify friendship treaties with Russian-backed separatists in the eastern Ukraine regions of Luhansk and Donetsk.

-Note: This article was last updated at 13:55 UTC